-An employee can lay off as many employees as needed.
-If a department is only one employee, then one employee may be laid off.
-If the employer needs to conduct a mass layoff of 50 or more employees to help preserve his business, then 50 or more employees can be laid off.
+An employer can lay off as many employees as needed.
+If a department is only one employee, then one employee may get laid off.
+If the employer needs to conduct a mass layoff of 50 or more employees to help preserve his business, 50 or more employees can get laid off.

-As long as your employer has a legitimate business reason for a layoff, there is no minimum or maximum number of employees that can be let go.
+As long as your employer has a legitimate business reason for a layoff, no minimum or maximum number of employees can get let go.

 How Much Notice Should an Employer Provide Before a Layoff?

-The amount of notice depends on your employment state and how many employees are laid-off.
-Under federal law, the WARN Act requires employers with 500 or more employees to provide at least 60 days’ notice to employees of mass layoffs.
-The WARN Act defines a mass layoff as 33% of the workforce, which is 50 employees or more.
+Under federal law, the WARN Act requires employers with 100 or more employees to provide at least 60 days’ notice to employees of mass layoffs.
+Under the WARN Act, you must receive notice if you have a reduction in force (RIF) affecting the following:

 State Warn Acts vary between states.
 Some states, like New York, require employers with 50 or more employees to provide 90 days’ notice when laying off 25 or more employees.

-Under New Jersey law, employers must provide at least 60 days’ notice to employees when 50 or more employees will be laid off in a 30-day period.
-The business must employ 100 or more employees.
+Under New Jersey’s current law, employers with 100 or more full-time employees must provide at least 60 days’ notice to employees when 50 or more employees will be laid off from work in a 30-day period.
 Furthermore, New Jersey considers all business facility locations under the umbrella of one employer.
-The Federal WARN Act and other states count each facility as its own entity that must have the required number of employees.

 California’s WARN Act requires employers with 75 or more full or part-time employees with 50 or more layoffs receive 60 days’ notice before a layoff.

 Most states offer at-will employment.
-Therefore, an employee can be fired for almost any reason.
+Therefore, an employee can be fired from work for almost any reason.
 The same is true for layoffs.
 Employers may lay off employees for nearly any purpose.
-However, the law says employees cannot be targeted because they belong to a particular group of people.
+However, the law says employers cannot target employees because they are over a certain age.

 Can an Employer Layoff a Person Who Complained About Harassment?